Health Bureau (Hong Kong): Centre for Health Protection

 The CHP was created in 2003 in response to the SARS outbreak and copies the function of the CDC in the United States.

 Before the introduction CHP reports to the Director of Health.

 History

 In September 2022, SCMP reported that cruise line Royal Caribbean International abandoned its plans for a "cruise to nowhere" as the company did not receive a reply from the Health Bureau about approval for a month.

 In October 2022, the Health Bureau was reported to be in discussions with the Hong Kong Monetary Authority to finalize details for the Global Financial Leaders' Investment Summit in November 2022, where the Health Bureau was discussing an option for COVID-19 positive guests to leave Hong Kong if leaving on private jets, but would not be allowed to leave on commercial airlines.
 SCMP confirmed that the Health Bureau has permitted guests to the Summit to leave by private jet or yacht if testing positive, and would also exempt guests from the "amber code" in their first 3 days of landing in Hong Kong.

+In May 2023, after some Hongkongers expressed reluctance to have organ donations go to mainland China, the Health Bureau said "Some individuals also wantonly vilify the constructive significance of the proposed establishment of a standing mutual assistance mechanism for transplant by the two places, undoubtedly despising the inseparable ties between citizens of Hong Kong and the Mainland."